biplab7/DataScience/CodeBook.md

 4.As the dataset created earlier had subject and label in the begining the mean and the sandard deviations from the data is extracted.
 5. The labels are read from the activity_labels.txt and the labels in teh data aare then replaced with these extracted labels.
 6. Then the mean is calculated for each combination of subject and label.
-7. Finally the data is written into tidy2.txt
+7. Finally the data is written into tidy.txt